timeyyy/system_hotkey/README.rst

 	hk.unregister(('control', 'shift', 'h'))

-There are api plans to allow something like the following
+There are api plans to allow something like the following:

 .. code-block:: python